 So, I bet you are asking, "How do I find these elusive recruitment consultants?"

 Well, remember what I said about the hidden job market?
-This is the case for recruiters as well and you need to keep in mind that you won't always find the best recruiters advertising regularly on job platforms.
-They are constantly busy networking and building relationships with candidates and clients alike and don't need to waste money on advertising vacancies that they can fill through their own industry connections.
-So one way to find them is to meet them on their own turf and show up to the places that recruitment consultants are hanging out.
+This is the case for recruiters as well.
+You need to keep in mind that you won't always find the best recruiters advertising regularly on job platforms.
+They are constantly busy networking and building relationships with candidates and clients alike.
+They don't need to waste money on advertising vacancies that they can fill through their own industry connections.
+One way to find them is to meet them on their own turf and show up to the places that recruitment consultants are hanging out.

 So, I know I have already done a whole post on this but I want to remind you again how important networking is, particularly if you are trying to tap into the hidden job market.
-The key to really making networking work for you is to make sure that you are consistent with your approach - you are turning up regularly, following up in a genuine way and providing value to your new-found connections, not just taking.
+The key to really making networking work for you is to make sure that you are consistent with your approach.
+Turn up regularly, follow up in a genuine way and provide value to your new-found connections.
+Don't just take.

 Have you had any experience with the hidden job market?
 I'd love for you to tell your story in the comments section!
 Know someone who is ready to make a career move?
 Make sure you hit one of the social sharing buttons at the bottom of this post.
 Be a good friend and give someone a leg up to secure their dream role.